imjoseangel/sandbox/doc/automation.md

 ### “Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better.” - Samuel Beckett

-Automation requires time to start, creativity, investigation and innovation.
+Automation requires time to start, creativity, investigation, and innovation.
 Failing fast is part of the learning process.

-Think if the implemented process is *optimal and scalable*.
-Investigate for alternative solutions and improvements.
-With the right mindset to *refactor* the process and the code, every team will reach to their full potential.
+Check if the implemented process is *optimal and scalable*.
+Investigate alternative solutions and improvements.
+With the right mindset to *refactor* the process and the code, every team will reach its full potential.

 ## From Human Intervention to Full Automation

-Let's define a possible timeline of how it could be the trip from manual run to a full automated process.
+Let's define a possible timeline of how could be the trip from a manual run to a fully automated process.

-### The first stage - Fear of losing job
+### The first stage - Fear of losing a job

-When a new technology knocks to the door, there are multiple reasons stopping a Team to progress on innovation and new techniques adoption.
+When a new technology knocks on the door, multiple reasons are stopping a Team to progress on innovation and new techniques adoption.

 * The *damned* comfort zone
 * Lost one's job
 * False sense of control

-But don't worry, with the right coaching and time, teams will gain confidence and will improve aboves procedure.
+But don't worry, with the right coaching and time, teams will gain confidence and will improve the above procedure.

-With aboves feelings over the table, and other external factors, the best approach could be:
+With these feelings over the table, and other external factors, the best approach could be:

 ```mermaid
 sequenceDiagram